 In this sense, sturdy beats stylish every time.

 USA Weekend did a cover story a few years ago on the subject of resiliency, asking the question, “Why do some people bounce and others break?”

 The article noted how some who experience trauma withdraw into a shell, while others facing the same crisis not only bounce back, but bounce back stronger than ever before.
 It talked about how resiliency is being studied in universities and taught in corporate seminars.

 Resiliency, the article said, could become the most important skill of the 21st century.

 Why do some people break down while others bounce back?

 Unlike furniture, I don’t think it has to do with our design.
-A chair can only be as strong as it was made to be; it can’t decide to be more resilient or less resilient.
+A chair can only be as strong as it was made to be.
+It can’t decide to grow stronger; neither can it decide to give up.